jonjohnsonjr/til/post/readat.md

 I've come across the ["Useless Use Of Cat"](https://en.wikipedia.org/wiki/Cat_(Unix)#Useless_use_of_cat) internet meme a few times in my life, and I've always dismissed it because, really, who cares?

-To summarize, internet pedants will often point out that `cat file | cmd` is less efficient than `cmd < file` because the former creates an extra process and pipe.
+To summarize: internet pedants will often point out that `cat file | cmd` is less efficient than `cmd < file` because the former creates an extra process and pipe.
 I've always thought this was a silly thing to care about.
 A process and a pipe are cheap, and I find it easier to reason about catting the file as starting the pipeline than having `< file` come _after_ the command.